tomifuchi/css-exercises/flex/01-flex-center/README.md

 ![outcome](./desired-outcome.png)

 ### Self Check
 - Is the red div centered?
+Yep.
 - Did you _only_ use flexbox to center it?
+Yes, it should be using 2 flexbox propertises, justify-content and align-items.
+Both of these should be set to center.